-- Full AROM and PROM without pain - o This includes full FABER and FADIR compared to non-operative side - Able to ascend/descent stairs and walk 1 mile on level surface without pain or compensation - At least 1 minute of double knee bends without compensation - Single leg knee bends/pistol squats to 70° flexion without compensation
+- Full AROM and PROM without pain - This includes full FABER and FADIR compared to non-operative side - Able to ascend/descent stairs and walk 1 mile on level surface without pain or compensation - At least 1 minute of double knee bends without compensation - Single leg knee bends/pistol squats to 70° flexion without compensation

-Phase 3: Advanced Strengthening

-(Weeks 16 through-Successful Sport Test Completion)
+Phase 3: Advanced Strengthening (Weeks 10-Successful Sport Test Completion) With Reconstruction or Microfracture weeks 13+

 Patients who do not participate in higher-level activities may not need to advance to phase 3.
 Activities that require advanced strengthening/completion of this phase include: running, cutting, rotational, or bounding sports.
 This will include: skiing, snowboarding, golf, basketball, racquet sports, soccer, football, hockey, dance, and gymnastics.
-Please contact our team with any specific patient questions or return to sport quidelines.
+Please contact our team with any specific patient questions or return to sport guidelines.